kineticfire-labs/java-util/README.md

 # java-utils
-java-utils provides Java utilities and more broadly for languages targeting the JVM.
+java-utils is a Java library that provides utilities for languages targeting the JVM (Java, Groovy, Clojure, etc.).

 # Table of Contents